Macron: Putin told him Russia won't escalate Ukraine crisis

 After meeting Macron, Putin said without elaboration that some of the French president's proposals could serve as a basis for a settlement of the separatist conflict, adding that they agreed to speak by phone after Macron’s visit to Kyiv.

-Ukraine's Foreign Minister Dmytro Kuleba said Kyiv was “open to dialogue,” but would not cross its own “red lines.”
+German Foreign Minister Annalena Baerbock, visiting the front line in eastern Ukraine's Donbas region, said she wanted “to get an impression of what it means that we still have war in the middle of Europe.”

+Germany has given Ukraine about 1.8 billion euros in aid since 2014, part of which is helping those displaced by fighting.

 Litvinova reported from Moscow.
-Jill Lawless in London, Yuras Karmanau in Kyiv, Ellen Knickmeyer in Washington and Stephen McGrath in Bucharest, Romania, contributed.
+Jill Lawless in London, Yuras Karmanau in Kyiv, Ellen Knickmeyer in Washington, Stephen McGrath in Bucharest, Romania, and Frank Jordans in Berlin contributed.

+In this handout photo provided by the Ukrainian Presidential Press Office, Ukrainian President Volodymyr Zelenskyy, left, and French President Emmanuel Macron talk to each other during their meeting in Kyiv, Ukraine on Tuesday, Feb.
+8, 2022.
+Diplomatic efforts to defuse the tensions around Ukraine continued on Tuesday with French President Emmanuel Macron in Kyiv the day after hours of talks with the Russian leader in Moscow yielded no apparent breakthroughs.
+(Ukrainian Presidential Press Office via AP)

+In this handout photo provided by the Ukrainian Presidential Press Office, Ukrainian President Volodymyr Zelenskyy, left, and French President Emmanuel Macron talk to each other during their meeting in Kyiv, Ukraine on Tuesday, Feb.
+8, 2022.
+Diplomatic efforts to defuse the tensions around Ukraine continued on Tuesday with French President Emmanuel Macron in Kyiv the day after hours of talks with the Russian leader in Moscow yielded no apparent breakthroughs.
+(Ukrainian Presidential Press Office via AP)

 Caption